oidoid/mem/readme.md

 - [Aseprite](https://www.aseprite.org)
 - [FontForge](https://fontforge.org)
 - [Potrace](http://potrace.sourceforge.net)
+- True Type Font File Dumper

-You can install the latter two on Ubuntu with
+You can install the latter three on Ubuntu with
-`sudo apt install fontforge potrace`.
+`sudo apt install fontforge potrace texlive-binaries`.

 ### Image Diff
 Image diffing with Git is useful for verifying changes but requires a custom